RogerLevy/decadv23/index.md

 (Retrolog)

-- Made a Github for vfxland4 - should I keep everything in one repo?
-I’ll ask [a friend I made recently](https://rabbits.srht.site/decadv/) how they’ve handled this.
+- Made a [Github for vfxland4](https://github.com/rogerlevy/vfxland4) - should I keep everything in one repo?
+I’ll ask [a friend I met recently](https://rabbits.srht.site/decadv/) how they’ve handled this.

 # 1 2 3